aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/send-in-choosen-format/_index.md

 <input type="button" value="Download">

 ### **Handling user request**
-So, user specify desired archive format and hits "Download".
-How to handle his request on the server side?
-Using ASP.NET approach we need to compose appropriate `OnPost` method to `Index.cshtml.cs` source.
+So,the user specify desired archive format and hits "Download".
+How to handle his request on the server-side?
+Using ASP.NET approach we need to compose an appropriate `OnPost` method to `Index.cshtml.cs` source.
 Here is the draft of the method:
 ```c#
 public FileStreamResult OnPost([FromForm] ArchiveFormat archiveFormat)
 {